| Cameron |

 I try my best not to think about Kat's words during the drive to my house.
-She doesn't look at me, only watches as the rain pelts the window, an arm on the door.
+She doesn't look at me, only watches as rain pelts the window.

-With a hand on her back I guide her into the living area closest to the kitchen and living room.
+With a hand on her back, I guide her down the narrow hallway to the kitchen and living room.
 Looking through the glass door, I can see why Kat and I weren't greeted.
 Everyone's in wolf form, watching the show outside.

 "Well the wolf on the right is Bogey, and the one on the left is Sam."
 She looks at me, scrunching her face.
 I pretend not to notice.
 "So I'd say, Bogey took something from Sam's closet."

 "What kind of name is Bogey?"
-I shrug.
-"And why would grown ass men fight over clothes?"
+She asks.
+"And why would grown-ass men fight over clothes?"

 It's a long list.

 "They know I'm here, right?"
-She asks, shifting closer to me.
-Kat's uncomfortable.
+She asks, continuing to press herself into my side.
+I feel her discontentment.
 These scents are unfamiliar to her.
 I doubt she's ever felt out of place, having grown up with a huge pack.

-The front door slams shut, and we pull apart, a good foot, as Alaric enters.
+The front door slams shut, and we pull apart as Alaric enters.
 He stops when he sees me.
 Slowly his eyes trail to Kat.
-He smiles, and extends a hand.
+He smiles and extends a hand.

 "You must be Katalina.
 I'm Alaric."
 She takes it without hesitancy.